wal-g/wal-g/docs/ETCD.md

 ### `wal-push`

-Get all wal files frometcd data directory and send to storage.
-Data directory should be stored in `WALG_ETCD_DATA_DIR`.
+Get all wal files from etcd data directory and send to storage.
+Data directory must be stored in `WALG_ETCD_DATA_DIR`.
+If you set `WALG_ETCD_WAL_DIR` then this directory wil be used.

 On second run sends only complete wal files which are not yet in storage.